dotnet/AspNetCore.Docs/aspnet/web-api/overview/advanced/calling-a-web-api-from-a-net-client.md

 The preceding code:

 * Sets the base URI for HTTP requests.
-You **must** change the port number to the port used in the server application.
+Change the port number to the port used in the server application.
+The app won't work unless port for the server app is used.
 * Sets the Accept header to "application/json".
 Setting this header tells the server to send data in JSON format.

 <a id="GettingResource"></a>